Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Adiabatic Approach: Application to 2D Systems

 \noi which can be further expanded to yield: \bea D&=&-\int\frac{d\bm{p}}{(2\pi)^2}\,w_3(\bm{p},\phi)\,E(\bm{p})\,\Theta\big[E(\bm{p})-|B|\big]\no\\ &&+\int\frac{d\bm{p}}{(2\pi)^2}\,w_3(\bm{p},\phi)\,B^2\,\delta\big[E(\bm{p})-|B|\big]\,. \eea

 \noi From the above we observe that the superfluid stiffness for $B=0$ simplifies to:

 It is straightforward to confirm that also the above expression leads to a quantized superfluid stiffness which is equal to $\Delta/\pi$.
-The above expression clearly demonstrate that the value of the superfluid stiffness is set by the winding number density which, in turn, is also fixed by the topological properties of the STS.
+The above expression clearly demonstrate that the value of the superfluid stiffness is set by the winding number density which, in turn, is also fixed by the topological properties of the STS. {Even more, as we show in Appendix~\ref{app:AppendixE}, the above formula can be ge\-ne\-ra\-li\-zed to provide the result of Eq.~\eqref{eq:HOTBTP}.}

 The above shown topological nature of the superfluid stiffness further implies its stability to perturbations which preserve chiral symmetry.
 In our companion work in Ref.~\onlinecite{WJA}, we also examine the resilience of the superfluid stiffness against chiral-symmetry preserving types of perturbations.
 Among these, we also investigate the inclusion of disorder in the modulus $\Delta$, which renders it spatially dependent, i.e., $\Delta(\bm{r})$.
 Our analysis shows that the superfluid stiffness retains the same form, but with $\Delta$ now being replaced by a spatially averaged pairing gap.